buigabor/nodejs-random-color-generator/README.md

 node index.js 36x15 blue light
 ```

-This will print a block with the size of 36x15 and a light blue color.
+This will print a block with the size of 36x15 in a light blue color.

 <img src='./img/blue_square_with_sizes.png' width="350">